FreySolarEye/freysolareye.github.io/_posts/2022-11-16-Reversing-ISP-Router-Firmware[Part 2].md

 # Debugging Romfile.cfg
 {:.no_toc}

-Romfile.cfg is a piece of file that holds the basic configuration of the Router, latest firmwares encrypt this file on the runtime so third party operatos  would never be able to achieve reading the none encrypted version of it without having the  original extracted firmware or a flash dump directly from the Router ROM.
+Romfile.cfg is a piece of file that holds the basic configuration of the Router, latest firmwares encrypt this file on the runtime so third party operators  would never be able to achieve reading the non encrypted version of it without having the  original extracted firmware or a flash dump directly from the Router ROM.
 From our point of view the **romfile.cfg** is unencrypted and we can view the contents of it directly.

   <img src="{{ site.baseurl }}/assets/images/RE/2022-11-16_01-56.png">

-Theoritical point of view; Under the path of **/userfs/romfile.cfg** there's our file, grepping the file and viewing it's contents we can assume that the credentials embedded there are the web panels basic auth credentials.
+Theoritical point of view; Under the path of **/userfs/romfile.cfg** there's our file, grepping the file and viewing it's contents we can assume that the credentials embedded there, are the web panels basic auth credentials.

 Command :